 A variety is a an individual or group in the species that can be fertile and breed from seed but is a natural variation of the species.

-A hybrid is a plant produced by impregnating the pistil of one species with the pollen of another.
+You produce a hybrid by impregnating the pistil of one species with the pollen of another.
 Hybrids can be reproduced from seed supplied by a grower or breeder, but not from seed collected by hand.

 And a cultivar is a man-made plant variety produced by selective breeding.
 Cultivars are usually reproduced by cloning through cuttings and root division.

-The words cultivar and variety are often used interchangeably, but they differ in that varieties can be reproduced from seed and a cultivar by cuttings or division.
+The words cultivar and variety are often used interchangeably.
+The difference is that you reproduce varieties from seed while a cultivar from cuttings or division.

 The last thing you need to know is that you can tell by the way the plant name is written which of these classifications is being used.
-The first or generic name is always capitalized and written in italics or underlined.
+The first or generic name is in capital and italics or with underline.
 The specific epithet begins with a lower case letter.
-The hybrids and cultivar names are generally enclosed in single quotes and are capitalized.
-So if you see a name such as Delphinium grandiflorum ‘Blue Butterfly’,you will know that this delphinium has large flowers (grandiflorum) and that it is a hybrid called Blue Butterfly.
+The hybrids and cultivar names are generally in single quotes and in capitals.
+So if you see a name such as Delphinium grandiflorum ‘Blue Butterfly’, you will know that this delphinium has large flowers (grandiflorum) and that its hybrid name is Blue Butterfly.

-Using botanical names makes plant choices a lot more precise because many common names refer to several different plants (a bluebell could be anything from Hyacinthoides non scriptum,to Gladiolus bullatus to Mertensia paniculata to a whole bunch of different campanula).
+Using botanical names makes plant choices a lot more precise.
+Many common names refer to several different plants (a bluebell could be anything from Hyacinthoides non scriptum,to Gladiolus bullatus to Mertensia paniculata to a whole bunch of different campanula).